harris-ippp/harris-ippp.github.io/weather.md

 The initial regression to report is simply daily crime rates on average (daily) temperature in Chicago.
-The regression displays a very clear trend but with enormous, non-normal residuals.
+The regression displays a very clear trend but enormous, non-normal residuals.

 <img src="img/ols_crime_temp.png" width="45%">

-The obviously missing factor is the secular reductions in crime.
+The obviously missing factor is the secular reductions in crime since reporting began.
 To address this, yearly fixed effects and a linear time trend are almost equally effective.
 I choose the non-parametric approach (fixed-effects).